BartSte/snapshot/README.md

   - [x] Publish the directory tree as an archive as a release.
 Other more sophisticated release methods can be used later.

-- [ ] Fix failing test -> see TODO

 - [ ] Cross compile for raspberry pi

-- [ ] Use ffmpeg 6.0, that is tested by Qt.
-If not possible, fix the version instead of using the latest version.

 - [ ] Add to docs:

   - How to build static and shared
   - How to run the tar archive